CamaraLab/CAJAL/README.md

 To build CAJAL from source, a C++ compiler is required for the Gromov-Wasserstein computation and may be required for the potpourri3d library if the precompiled binaries are not compatible with your system.
 On Windows, we recommend Microsoft Visual C++ 14.0 or greater, which can be installed via the [Microsoft C++ Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/).
 On Ubuntu, it requires g++ and may require the package python3.x-dev, which registers the Python header files with g++.
+The Unbalanced Gromov-Wasserstein module requires a Gnu C compiler, such as is available through MinGW, and a library implementing pthreads on windows.

 CAJAL contains numerous dependencies which are currently hosted only on PyPI; as such, it is not possible at this time to provide a CAJAL conda package. (conda packages require all their dependencies to also be conda packages.)
 However, it should be possible to install CAJAL in a conda is conscious of, using a conda-managed Python installation and calling pip from within a conda environment.